-In Washington, fault can be shared in a personal injury case.
-Damages are awarded based on contributory fault law which says that you may only be awarded damages proportionate to the percentage of fault contributed by the defendant and nothing for the amount of fault that you contributed.
+Washington is not a no-fault state for car accidents or other types of personal injury claims.
+Washington State is a comparative fault state, which means that fault can be shared in a personal injury case.
+Damages are awarded based on contributory fault law, which says that you may only be awarded damages proportionate to the percentage of fault contributed by the defendant and nothing for the amount of fault that you contributed.

 Washington has no cap on personal injury damages despite efforts by the insurance industry.
 A statutory cap on non-economic damages has been deemed an unconstitutional infringement of the right to a trial by jury by the Supreme Court of Washington making Washington a fair state for personal injury claims.

 Although there are generally no limitations on damages received to compensate for personal injuries such as reimbursement for medical expenses and lost wages, some limitations exist in certain situations.
 Your estimation of damages must be reasonably certain, especially for those damages projected for the future, such as future medical expenses or future lost wages.